 No Signs of the Eggs

-When another predator runs away with eggs, you can find other signs such as eggshells or break into the chicken pin or tractor.
+When another predator takes eggs, you might find signs like eggshells or evidence of a breach in the chicken pen or coop.
 But when a hen eats her eggs or the eggs of another hen, it eats the whole egg, including the shell.
 You’ll find no signs of the eggs somewhere.

 The Egg Was Here A While Ago

 You may have a lot of things to do first, or your hands are full; you can’t harvest all the eggs straightaway.
-When you do want to gather the eggs at the end of the day, the egg disappeared.
+When you do want to gather the eggs at the end of the day, the eggs disappeard.
 This picture is another warning that your hens may be consuming their eggs.